 So we decided to find out for you.

 We asked 1000 people in the general public about the last event they attended, how much it cost and how far in advance they booked their tickets.

 Below we reveal the most insightful results, what they mean for you and how to use that information to organise more successful, sell out events (you can also hear the experiences of fellow event organisers over on the EventTribe forum).

-There’s a lot of info in here, so we broke it down by the following factors that affect the purchase behaviour of event goers (click to skip to the section):
+There’s a lot of info in here, so we broke it down by the following factors that affect the purchase behavior of event-goers (click to skip to the section):

 - Ticket prices